pawijs/pawi/README.md

 - [![NPM version][tuist-image]][tuist-npm] [tuist][tuist-url]
   (live coding runtime)

-## Packages used by editor
+## Overmind packages

-These packages are helpers to build Overmind apps (on which the vscode editor is based).
+These packages are used to build Overmind apps (on which the vscode editor is based).

 - [![NPM version][build-image]][build-npm] [@tuist/build][build-url]
   (modularity for building modular apps)